Categories

 How is the BCMA Marking September 30?

-In past years, the BCMA team used September 30th as an opportunity to focus on professional/personal development and growth that supports our understanding of truth and reconciliation.
-Team members would be given time off to focus on personal learning/reflection or to participate in community events.
-At a later date, the team would gather virtually and share their experiences and learnings.
+The BCMA team uses September 30th as an opportunity to focus on professional/personal development and growth that supports our understanding of truth and reconciliation.
+Team members are given time off to focus on personal learning/reflection or to participate in community events.
+At a later date, the team gather virtually to share their experiences and learnings.